 The transaction is expected to be taxable, for U.S. federal income tax purposes, to the shareholders of Burger King, other than with respect to the partnership units received by them in the transaction.

 Huh!
 As we discussed, this deal is a tax inversion: New Burger Tim will not be a U.S. corporation and will not owe U.S. taxes on its income earned abroad.
 One downside of inversions -- explicitly put there by Congress to deter inversions -- is that they are taxable to U.S. shareholders when they happen.
 Usually if you do a merger in which your shares remain outstanding, that's not a taxable event until you sell them.
 But if that merger is an inversion, the gain on your shares is taxable immediately, because Inversions Are Bad.

 U.S. shareholders of Burger King who are not 3G, on the other hand, can defer up to 1 percent of their taxes by electing partnership units, which seems somewhat ungenerous.
 (The stock has more than doubled in the last two years, so there are gains to be taxed.)
-But because 3G is getting only partnership units, and because 3G will own 51 percent of the combined company, the result is that Burger King will do an inversion where a majority of its U.S. shareholders won't owe taxes.
+But because 3G is getting only partnership units, and because 3G will own announced their actual deal this morning, the result is that Burger King will do an inversion where a majority of its U.S. shareholders won't owe taxes.